gbdev/pandocs/content/LCDC.md

 (Note: toggling mid-scanline might have funky results on DMG?
 Investigation needed.)

-## LCDC.0 - BG/Window Display/Priority
+## LCDC.0 - BG and Window Display/Priority

 LCDC.0 has different meanings depending on Game Boy type and Mode:

-### Monochrome Game Boy, SGB and CGB in Non-CGB Mode: BG Display
+### DMG, SGB and CGB in Non-CGB Mode: BG and Window Display

 When Bit 0 is cleared, both background and window become blank (white), and the [Window Display Bit](#lcdc-5-window-display-enable)